 This weeklong event includes a Community Reflections Dinner, where students, faculty and Lexington community members can commemorate the life and legacy of Dr. King with their own personal testimonies.
 On Martin Luther King, Jr. Day Washington and Lee hosts a birthday party in Dr. King's honor for the children of the community.
 Several lectures and panel discussions take place over the course of the week.
 Lastly, there is always a prominent speaker who delivers our annual MLK Keynote Address.
 Past speakers include: Roslyn McCallister Brock, Donna Brazile, Terrence Roberts, Roland S. Martin, and Andrew J. Young.

-As a part of W&L's celebration of African American History Month, student organizations in collaboration with Office of Diversity and Inclusion offer panel discussions, African American movies and documentaries, and the university invites a distinguished African American speaker to campus to lecture.
+As a part of W&L's celebration of African American History Month, student organizations in collaboration with Office of Inclusion and Engagement offer panel discussions, African American movies and documentaries, and the university invites a distinguished African American speaker to campus to lecture.

 During Women's History Month, Washington and Lee seeks not only to recognize the history and achievements of women, it also seeks to honor the women on the campus at all levels.
 In addition to lectures and panel discussions, Knowledge Empowering Women Leaders (KEWL) implemented Love Your Body Week and a Female is Beautiful campaign as well as posted celebration women bios of the women of KEWL online.

-The Virginia Colleges Equality Gala will be held on Saturday, March 5, 2016, in Evans Hall.
+The Virginia Colleges Equality Gala is held annually in March on W&L's campus.
 Students from other colleges in Virginia attend this event with W&L students and members of the W&L community.

 Inspired by Kristen Evans of the class of 2006, Washington and Lee University began participating in the Donning of the Kente Ceremony in 2006.
 During the ceremony, a kente stole is presented to the student by a member of the University community and the kente is then bestowed upon the graduate with all the appropriate sentiments for this special occasion.
 Its purpose is to recognize and promote the significance of family, friends, and the "university family" in the accomplishments of the graduate.